Amos 8 – Like a Basket of Ripe Fruit

 v.
 Since it is true that man does not live by bread alone, but by every word that proceeds from the mouth of God (Matthew 4:4), then it is true that a famine of hearing God’s Word is ultimately worse than a famine of bread.

 b.
-They shall wander . . . seeking the word of the Lord, but they shall not find it: When we push away God’s Word for a long time, we may find ourselves in the place were we shall not find it even if we wanted to.
+They shall wander… seeking the word of the LORD, but they shall not find it: When we push away God’s Word for a long time, we may find ourselves in the place where we shall not find it even if we wanted to.

 i.
 We remember that the ability to hear God’s Word and benefit by it is a gift from God, and a gift not to be despised.

 c.
-Those who swear by the sin of Samaria . . . shall fall and never rise again: God promises that the idolaters of Israel shall face judgment, and lasting judgment.
+Those who swear by the sin of Samaria… shall fall and never rise again: God promised that the idolaters of Israel would face judgment, and it would be lasting judgment.